Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 To Dora’s left, a fleeing Vz’ktk bleated in terror and agony as a shot scythed two of his legs out from under him.
 He crashed into the mud with a crunch of breaking bones and thrashed pathetically.
 Moj’s personal shield flashed once, twice, a third time as he flung himself over a stricken civilian and scrambled for the relative cover of a parked vehicle.

-Dora’s breath was tearing at her lungs, her heart felt like it would burst any second, and *fuck* her shield could take maybe two, three more hits…
+Dora’s breath was tearing at her lungs, her heart felt like it would burst any second, and *fuck* her shield could take maybe two, three more hits...

 Duck around a corner, through yet another narrow gap.
 This one opened into a courtyard with plenty of space.
-Just get to the archway at the other end…
+Just get to the archway at the other end...

 No. Agents there.
 Closing in.

 Dora found cover, pressed her Button, and tossed it into the middle of the courtyard.

-Hoeff and crew *thumped* instantly, and…did what they did.
+Hoeff and crew *thumped* instantly, and... did what they did.
 Just him and the Humans for now; presumably the monkeybros were the next wave, if needed.

 But against a rag-tag group of secret police, they may as well have been gods.
-None of them would have had time to even raise a radio call, they were so swiftly…
+None of them would have had time to even raise a radio call, they were so swiftly...

 *Serviced.* That was really the only word for it.
 It wasn’t a fight, it wasn’t even something so passionate as a kill.
 It was just a flurry of precision shots, death in an instant, then silence.